-Cascade Bicycle Club, a non-profit organization based in Seattle, Washington, serves more than 15,000 members and the Puget Sound bicycling community.
-Our mission is to create a better community through bicycling.
-Cascade is operated by a 12-member volunteer Board of Directors, 32 professional staff, four AmeriCorps members, and thousands of volunteers.
+Cascade Bicycle Club, a non-profit organization based in Seattle, Washington, serves more than 16,000 members and the Puget Sound bicycling community.
+Our mission is to improve lives through bicycling.
+Cascade is operated by a 12-member volunteer Board of Directors, 38 professional staff, two AmeriCorps members, and thousands of volunteers.

 A club newsletter, the Cascade Courier, including the rides calendar, is published monthly and distributed free to all members.
 (You can pick up a copy of the Courier at the club office).

 Cascade hosts several major events every year including; Chilly Hilly, Bike Expo, Flying Wheels, Group Health Seattle to Portland (STP), Ride from Seattle to Vancouver and Party (RSVP1), RSVP2, Ride Around Washington (RAW), High Pass Challenge (HPC), and Kitsap Color Classic (KCC).
 Starting in 2012, Cascade hosts the first Red-Bell 100.

 Rides and tours